EWSoftware/VSSpellChecker/README.md

 * [Contributing](https://ewsoftware.github.io/VSSpellChecker/html/847a2b53-6583-4198-80ef-0e537346e4a3.htm)

 This project is a Visual Studio editor extension that checks the spelling of comments, strings, and plain text as you type or interactively with a tool window.
+It also contains a code analyzer that will spell check identifiers in C# source code.
+It can spell check an entire solution, project, or selected items.
 It is based largely on the spell checker extension originally created by Noah Richards, Roman Golovin, and Michael Lehenbauer.
 This version has been extended significantly to include many new features all of which are configurable.

 _**NOTE: The master branch is for Visual Studio 2017 and later.
 For Visual Studio 2013/2015, use the VSLegacy branch.**_